DDJesus/backuptool/README.md

 You will need to do two things:

   1. If restoring a backup, place the backup file in the projects working directory.

     Example:

-      C:\Python\backuptools\file_to_restore.bak
+      >C:\Python\backuptools\file_to_restore.bak

   2. Fill out the information in config.py.
 You will need:
-    a.
-Server Name
+      + Server Name
-    b.
-If backing up a database, the name of the database you wish to back up
+      + If backing up a database, the name of the database you wish to back up
-    c.
-Username of SQL Server user with permissions to backup/restore
+      + Username of SQL Server user with permissions to backup/restore
-    d.
-Password of User
+      + Password of User

 Run the program by opening a command prompt (with elevated permissions) in the projects directory.
 Currently there are two commands you can use: